Some error occured while loading page for you. Please try again.

 Given an array of integers and a number, , perform left rotations on the array.
-Then print the updated array as a single line of space-separated integers.
+Return the updated array to be printed as a single line of space-separated integers.

-The first line contains two space-separated integers denoting the respective values of (the number of integers) and (the number of left rotations you must perform).
+The first line contains two space-separated integers and , the size of and the number of left rotations you must perform.

 Print a single line of space-separated integers denoting the final state of the array after performing left rotations.